andrewsunglaekim/js-objects-prototypes-es6-classes/readme.md

 ## Starting a charting library

 It's nice to learn the syntax of object oriented practices through objects like `Person` and `Developer`, but as developers, they are a bit contrived and lack any kind of utility that we work in on a day to day basis.

+Instead of encapsulating properties like name, what if our properties we're dom elements?
+What if instead of `greet` method we had a `render` method instead.
+This is just one small example of things you can encapsulate.
+Just like in the group activity above, there are lots of different reasons to model something in a type or class.

 In the following demo we'll be building the start to a charting library in vanilla JS.

 We'll be using es6 here.
 The es6 syntax for classes is syntactic sugar, the following code can be written in es5 as well.